Washington golf courses allowed to reopen May 5 after coronavirus shutdown, Inslee says

 From a press release from the Washington Golf Association: “Golf Courses must comply with COVID-19 worksite-specific safety practices, as outlined in Gov. Jay Inslee’s “Stay Home, Stay Healthy” Proclamation 20-25, and in accordance with the Washington State Department of Labor and Industries General Coronavirus Prevention Under Stay Home-Stay Healthy Order (DOSH Directive 1.70) and the Washington State Department of Health Workplace and Employer Resources & Recommendations.”

 Of the many guidelines listed, the most notable will be the limitation of two people per group instead of threesomes or foursomes in groups.
-The only exception for that limit is if all the people are from the same household,t tne a foursome is acceptable.
+The only exception for that limit is if all the people are from the same household, then a foursome is acceptable.

 “We’ll be playing in twosomes for a while, except for when a foursome is all one household,” Inslee said when discussing the golf guidelines.
 “You can only play golf with one person outside your own household, and you still need to socially distance.”